Happy Birthday, Gem of the Desert

 La Quinta from the north, looking southwest, 1956.
 Courtesy of Los Angeles Public Library.

 It was the construction office for some of the area’s early developments in the 1930s.
 The lumberyard was in the rear.
 The second floor served as an apartment.
-This plan involves the La Quinta Museum, Casita, and the Lumberyard Building.
+This plan involves the La Quinta Museum, historical casita which serves as the Historical Society’s office, and the Lumberyard Building.

 The Desert Sun, October 1, 1936.